-Ad hoc or Challenge matches: these do not count for ratings purposes; in order to be valid for ratings matches must be part of an officially approved competition - see LTA Competition Regulation 1.19 Appendix 5 apply to results for Grade 6 and 7 competitions.
+Ad hoc or Challenge matches do not count for ratings purposes; in order to be valid for ratings matches must be part of an officially approved competition.
+LTA Competition Regulations 1.17, 1.18 and 1.19 Appendix 5 apply to results for Grade 6 and 7 competitions.

-An adult player may request a rating up to 7.2 based on self-assessment of playing standard.
+An adult player may request a rating, up to 7.2 level, based on self-assessment of playing standard.
 The Adult Rating Self Assessment form is available in a player's British Tennis Membership login area.
-There are four descriptions of playing level and, by matching one of these to the player's own assessment of ability, a rating request can be submitted.
-This rating may not be automatically assigned since each application will be reviewed in the light of match results on record for that player.
+There are four descriptions of playing standard and, by matching one of these to the player's own assessment of ability, a rating request can be submitted.
+This rating may not be automatically assigned since each application is reviewed in the light of match results on record for that player.

 The Adult Rating Self Assessment process is designed to facilitate adult players' entry into the rating system and promote enjoyable competition by encouraging players to measure their progress against similarly rated opponents.

 If you are a player with a rating of 8.2 or higher you have the opportunity to increase your rating by one level 4 times a year in the automated ratings runs.Your new rating will depend on results achieved during the previous half season period or entire season.
 Match results must be processed and showing on your player profile in order to count.

 Results used to increase your rating in the mid-season calculation (see next question for further information) will also be used for the end of season review as this takes into account competitive activity over the entire winter or summer competition season.
 Ratings runs always look at players' ratings as they stand at the time of the run.